YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Subgraph.md

 > Subgraphs allow you to factorize commonly used sets of Nodes in a graph into reusable Assets and adds them to the Library.

+A Subgraph appears as a single node, which can help declutter your graph logic.
+Use it to save part of your VFX Graph as a separate asset that you can drop into another VFX Graph for reorganization and reuse.

+To create a Subgraph, select a set of nodes and then pick **Convert To Subgraph Operator** from the right mouse menu.
+Save the asset to disk and convert the nodes into a single **Subgraph Node**.
+You can package Systems, Blocks, and Operators into different types of Subgraphs.

+Creating a Subgraph is analogous to refactoring code.
+Just as you would organize logic into reusable methods or functions, a Subgraph makes elements of your VFX Graph more modular.

 ### Creating System Subgraphs